-Are you worried about secondary trauma?
-You are not alone.
+If you are in a relationship with a trauma survivors and you are worried about secondary trauma, you are not alone.
 Concerns about secondary trauma or secondary traumatic stress (STS) are among the main questions I receive from partners and relatives.* Loved ones are worried about the personal impact of supporting a person with complex trauma.

 *I define relatives as anyone who is considered a primary supporter.